(My translation of the short story Ztracený dopis, which was published in Povídky z jedné kapsy in 1929.)

 “Rubner!” said the editor-in-chief.
 “Go and take a look at that graphologist, Jensen.
 He’s doing a demonstration tonight for members of the press.
 They say he’s quite a sensation, that Jensen.
 Write me a few lines about it.”

-Continue reading Reading Writing Right, by Karel Čapek
+Continue reading From Czech: Reading Writing Right, by Karel Čapek

 (My translation of the short story Věštkyně, which was published in Povídky z jedné kapsy in 1929.)